Mark Waller (doctor): After Liverpool

-After leaving Liverpool, Waller worked as Medical Director at Al Jazira Club in United Arab Emirates before returning to the United Kingdom to work under Gérard Houllier at Aston Villa in 2010.
+After leaving Liverpool, Waller worked as Medical Director at Al Jazira in United Arab Emirates, before returning to the United Kingdom to work under Gérard Houllier at Aston Villa in 2010.
 Thereafter, Waller left Villa with Houllier in June 2011 and joined Hull City in 2013 as first team doctor.

 Rangers

 Waller was appointed as the new Club Doctor of Scottish Premiership side Rangers in July 2018 to work alongside former Liverpool midfielder Steven Gerrard.

 Leicester City

-Waller joined Leicester City F.C. in June 2022.
+Waller joined Leicester City in June 2022.

+Return to Rangers

+Waller returned to Rangers on 23 June 2023.
+Aller left Rangers in June 2025.

+Al Nin

+Waller joined Emirate of Abu Dhabi club Al Ain FC in June 2025.